 - transgender users, if you’re asking them to ‘out’ themselves without good reason

-Many users don’t own a printer and don’t get paper bank statements or bills.
+Many users do not own a printer and do not get paper bank statements or bills.

-Some users lack a permanent address, or move frequently, so can’t provide proof of address.
+Some users lack a permanent address, or move frequently, so cannot provide proof of address.
 Remember that 1 in 4 households with children live in rented accomodation.

 Consider carefully what information you need to ask for, and whether you need evidence to back up that information.
 Only ask for something when you truly need it.